The wider curriculum

 In the summer, a traditional sports day is held which includes races such as egg and spoon, sack and obstacle.
 This is an occasion enjoyed by the whole school community with the children being cheered down the track by a large crowd of enthusiastic children, family and friends.
 Facilities for physical education in the school are very good; there is a large sports field, two playgrounds, a large hall for indoor activities and a studio hall for class dance lessons.

-Religious education and collective worship are non-denominational, but mainly Christian in character.
-Content and approach are based on the Lincolnshire Locally Agreed Syllabus for Religious Education.
+Religious education is taught based on the Lincolnshire Locally Agreed Syllabus for Religious Education.

 Our principle aims are to help children to grow in awareness and responsibility, whilst developing an appreciation of the needs, customs and beliefs of others in order to assist them in the formation and expression of their own ideas and belief.
 Children also engage in assemblies, discussion and reflection.
 These take place as a whole school, as a key stage and in class.